California Mortgage and Refinance Rates

 First-time homebuyer programs in California

-Buying a house in California is a pricey proposition, but first-time homebuyers might qualify for grants or other forms of help.
+Buying a house in California can be pricey, but first-time homebuyers might qualify for grants or other forms of help.
+This includes:

 - CalHFA down payment assistance programs: Low- to moderate-income borrowers can apply for small down payment and closing costs assistance loans through CalHFA.
-One option is the MyHome Assistance program, which allows you to borrow a deferred loan worth up to 3.5 percent of the purchase price or appraised value to help you cover closing costs and the down payment.
-Another option is the California Dream For All Shared Appreciation Loan, which lends qualifying first-generation, first-time buyers up to 20 percent of the home’s purchase price.
-The loan must be repaid, along with up to 20 percent of the home’s appreciated value.
+One option is the MyHome Assistance program, which allows you to borrow a deferred loan worth up to 3.5 percent of the purchase price or appraised value to help you cover closing costs and the down payment with a government loan and up to 3 percent of the price with a conventional loan.

-- CalHFA Loan Programs: With the CalHFA Conventional Loan Program, you can get a 30-year fixed-rate mortgage on the conventional market.
-This means you’ll have access to competitively low interest rates, but you’ll also need to meet qualification requirements.
+- CalHFA Loan Programs: With the CalHFA Conventional Loan Program, you can get a 30-year fixed-rate conventional loan at potentially a more affordable interest rate, but you’ll also need to meet qualification requirements.
 The CalPLUS Conventional Loan Program is similar, but with a slightly higher interest rate that can be combined with the CalHFA Zero Interest Program to help pay closing costs.
-CalHFA also offers low-interest rate FHA, VA and USDA loans, which come with their own benefits and qualifying criteria.
+CalHFA also offers lower-interest rate FHA, VA and USDA loans, which come with their own benefits and qualifying criteria.

 In addition to statewide assistance programs, be sure to compare local options.
-Some local organizations offer loans and grants for certain types of buyers, including first-time buyers and low- to moderate-income families.
+Some local organizations offer loans and grants to certain types of buyers, including first-time buyers and low- to moderate-income families.

 How to find the best mortgage rate in California